jroweboy/lemon-bot/README.md

 # lemonbot
 Citra bot used for bleeding edge builds

+# TODO:

+The following is information that is outdated and needs a rewrite.
+The new merge method is to use the github label feature.

+# Outdated information (about the old merge list merge idea)

 People with admin access can just edit the merge_list.yml to update what branches are going to be built on the next run.
 Currently without webhooks this bot just checks every 5 minutes for updates.